The Strings Department

 Dr. Sheng-Tsung Wang, violin

 By the age of thirteen, violinist Sheng-Tsung Wang had already given his highly acclaimed solo début performing with the Bremen Symphony Orchestra of Germany.
 Of the concert Die Nord Deutsche marveled that Dr. Wang "performed the difficult passages with astonishing understanding, as well as interpreting the lyric qualities with sweetness, bravura, and inspired tone."
-As the newest member of the prestigious "President's Own" Marine Chamber Orchestra, SSgt.
-Wang performs regularly at the White House, as well as at highly distinguished venues in the Washington, D.C. area.
+As a member of the prestigious "President's Own" Marine Chamber Orchestra, he performs regularly at the White House, as well as at highly distinguished venues in the Washington, D.C. area.

 Dr. Wang presented his Carnegie Hall début in 1999 with three evenings of solo and chamber performances under the auspices of the La Gesse Foundation, and returned in 2000 with the United States premiere of Peabody Director Robert Sirota's "Summermusic" for violin and piano.
 He has collaborated frequently with artists such as Earl Carlyss, Thomas Kraines, and the late Stephen Kates.
 He has been heard most recently in performances at the Austrian Embassy, the Kennedy Center and Carnegie Hall, as concertmaster of the North American Elite Orchestra, Smithsonian's Museum of American History, Shriver Hall, the Taiwanese Consulate, and Virginia's "Monticello".
 Of a concert at the French Embassy, the Washington Post admired "Wang's delicate phrasing and nuances."
 Dr. Wang was resident violinist of the 1999 & 2000 La Gesse Music Festival in France and Italy, and has also been featured with an interview and performance on Baltimore's CBS-affiliate TV station.